Vyral/base-template/_posts/2019-09-13-getting-to-know-cory-hepola-at-the-state-fair.md

 “I love John’s work.
 He’s the only agent I’d call if I needed to sell my home, so when we’re ready, we’re calling the John Schuster Group.”

-On that note, we want to thank Cory for joining us today and remind you that if you ever have any real estate needs at all, don’t hesitate to reach out to us.
+On that note, we want to thank Cory for joining us and remind you that if you ever have any real estate needs at all, don’t hesitate to reach out to us.
 We’d love to help you.&nbsp;